What opportunities will this course give me?

 Why is this course for me?

-Apprentices will develop their knowledge, skills and behaviours through on and off-the-job learning and are expected to attend Eastleigh College on a day release basis.
+Apprentices will develop their knowledge, skills and behaviours through on and off-the-job learning and are expected to attend Eastleigh College on a block release basis for 3 years

 Apprentices will develop in areas to include: